crate/crate/docs/general/builtins/window-functions.rst

 ``first_value(arg)``
 --------------------

-Returns the argument value evaluated at the first row within the window.
+Returns the argument value :ref:`evaluated <gloss-evaluation>` at the first row within the window.

 Its return type is the type of its argument.